FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 ## What is OPC-UA?

-OPC **U**nified **A**rchitecture (OPC UA) is an open, platform independent communication framework frequently utilized in industrial automation, and is considered one of the key protocol standards for Industry 4.0 and Industrial IoT (IIoT).
+OPC Unified Architecture (OPC UA) is an open, platform independent communication framework frequently utilized in industrial automation, and is considered one of the key protocol standards for Industry 4.0 and Industrial IoT (IIoT).
 The standard is developed and maintained by a consortium called the OPC Foundation, with recognizable industry names such as Siemens, Honeywell, Microsoft, Beckhoff, SAP, Yokogawa, ABB, Rockwell, and Schneider Electric.

 Because of OPC-UA’s wide industry acceptance, it is increasingly becoming natively supported on devices and systems spanning the entirety of the automation pyramid, [including PLCs, HMIs, MES & ERP systems](https://www.motioncontroltips.com/what-is-opc-ua-and-how-does-it-compare-with-industrial-ethernet/).